 Ingrown toenails are painful and unsightly.
 Without quick, effective treatment, they also increase your risk of infection and other more serious health problems.
-At Optima Foot and Ankle, with two convenient locations in Redmond and Bend, Oregon, expert podiatrist Laura Schweger, DPM, and Evan M. Ross, DPM, regularly work with people of all ages to treat ingrown toenails safely.
+At Optima Foot and Ankle, with a convenient location in Bend, Oregon, expert podiatrist Laura Schweger, DPM, and Evan M. Ross, DPM, regularly work with people of all ages to treat ingrown toenails safely.
 To request your appointment today, call the office nearest you or book online at any time.

 An ingrown toenail is a common but painful condition that occurs when one or more toenails curve downward, growing into the soft skin that surrounds the nail bed.
 Ingrown toenails affect people of all ages, but they’re especially common in children and teenagers.